 The starting point for any fine musical instrument will always be the raw materials.
 I use the best and most appropriate materials for your particular brief.
-I will talk more specifically about the particular choices of woods and their characteristics and why I use them in a moment, but listed here is the standard specification for the instruments I make.
+I will talk more specifically about the particular choices of woods and their characteristics and why I use them in the next section, but listed here is the standard specification for the instruments I make.

-Top - European spruce Back and sides - Indian rosewood Neck - Brazilian mahogany or Maple Fingerboard - ebony Bridge – ebony Saddle & nut - bone Machine heads - gold-plated Gotoh Tailpiece - solid brass for ball end strings Adjustable truss rod
+Top - European spruce or Western Red Cedar Back and sides - Indian Rosewood Neck - Brazilian mahogany or Maple Fingerboard - Ebony Bridge – Ebony Saddle & nut - Bone Machine heads - gold-plated Gotoh SG 301 Tailpiece - solid brass for ball end strings Adjustable truss rod

 All instruments are finished using an Acid Catalyst two pack 20% sheen compliant spray lacquer.
 I don’t use grain filler or sanding sealer or any other product to fill or seal the wood as this can have a detrimental effect on the tone.

 Pickups can be fitted to all instruments.
 I like to use the Headway HE4 active bridge saddle unit.
 I have been using this system for many years now and I find it to be a great unit, very reliable with superb sound.

 I can also supply cases with all of my instruments.